Show/hide contentOpenClose All

 • Group/class feedback, post-assessment

-Students will receive detailed group feedback on their essays and exam preparation.
-They will also receive individual written feedback on essays.
+Students will receive detailed group feedback on their project and exam preparation.

 |Assoc Professor Orla Doyle||Lecturer / Co-Lecturer|